HairNee-HorLhar/zero_day/README.md

-# Readme @ the root of the directory
+# Readme @ the root of the repository.